-Business Communications (3 credits) [BUS 501 Business Communication]
+Business Communications (3 credits)

-Business Ethics for Managers (3 credits)^1 [BUS 523 Business Ethics for Managers]
+[BUS 501 Business Communication,

-Conflict Management (3 credits)
+BUS/MWB 605 Applied Practice Internship]

-[BUS 560 Conflict Management, MLS 694 Theories of
+Business Ethics for Managers (3 credits)(1) [BUS 523 Business Ethics for Managers]

-Conflict and Conflict Resolution]
+Conflict Management (3 credits) [MWB/BUS 601 Mediation]

 1 Students who have taken an approved upper-level undergraduate course in Business Ethics and/or Organizational Behavior within the last 10 years with a grade of B or above may waive this requirement.
 However, they must then take one or more approved graduate courses to meet the required total of 30 credits for the degree.
 Any waivers will count toward the 15 credits accepted in transfer.